remote-no-code/FPGA-IP-DEVELOPMENT/Task2/README.md

 ## Key Learnings from Step 3

-- How peripherals are integrated into a SoC[1][2]
+- How peripherals are integrated into a SoC
-- Importance of clean address decoding[4][3]
+- Importance of clean address decoding
 - How CPU bus signals are reused across devices
-- Difference between RTL correctness and system correctness[7]
+- Difference between RTL correctness and system correctness
-- Why integration bugs are common in real SoC design[8]
+- Why integration bugs are common in real SoC design

 ***